 - Sunflower seeds

 While not all of these fruits, vegetables, nuts, and seeds are cleanse-approved, you can mix and match your favorites to create different smoothie bowls you can enjoy on the 21-Day Clean Program or off.
-We like to add a scoop of Clean Greens to infuse our smoothie bowls with even more fiber, minerals, and probiotics.
+We like to add a scoop of Revive to infuse our smoothie bowls with even more fiber, minerals, and probiotics.

 LOW-SUGAR GREEN SMOOTHIE BOWL